Committees of the Scottish Parliament: Subject

-The Economy and Fair Work Committee considers and reports on matters relating to the Scottish economy falling within the responsibility of the Cabinet Secretary for Finance and the Economy.
-The committee is convened by Claire Baker and the deputy convener is Michelle Thomson.
+The Economy, Tourism and Energy Committee considers and reports on matters relating to the Scottish economy falling within the responsibility of the Cabinet Secretary for Economy, Tourism and Transport, with the exception of transport, on matters relating to public infrastructure, civil contingencies and resilience, and on matters relating to energy and energy consents.
+The committee is convened by Duncan Massey and the deputy convener is Daniel Johnson.
+The other committee members are Kate Campbell, Gary Bouse, Martyn Day, Kristopher Leask and Rachael Hamilton.